rudraThakar/RISC-V/README.md

 ### 2. Load-Use Hazard (Stalling)
-Verified that the forwarding unit correctly prioritizes the MEM stage result over the WB stage result when a register is modified in back-to-back cycles.
+Verified that the Hazard Unit correctly freezes the pipeline for 1 cycle when an instruction depends on a lw result.
 ```riscv
 addi x1, x0, 32    # Base address for store
 addi x2, x0, 100   # Value to store